andrew/ultimate-awesome/README.md

 - [awesome-solana-ecosystem](https://github.com/Skelt24/awesome-solana-ecosystem) - A curated (unofficial) list of Solana protocols, repos & community tools.
 - [awesome-rm-omics](https://github.com/smdabdoub/awesome-rm-omics) - List of software packages for repeated measures analysis in -omics data.
 - [awesome-creators](https://github.com/Splarkszter/awesome-creators) - A list of Content Creators mainly focused on Education.
 Most of these being independent and of high quality.
-- [fucking-awesome-elixir](https://github.com/Stainless-Nata/fucking-awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.
 - [awesome-web](https://github.com/StarHosea/awesome-web) - Awesome web library and projects。收集优秀的 Web 开发框架，工具.
 - [resources](https://github.com/steeelydan/resources) - A subjective list of web development & software engineering resources.
 - [awesome-servicenow](https://github.com/stevezero/awesome-servicenow) - Curated list of resources for learning, using, and developing on the Now Platform.